vmdlab/vmdlab.github.io/_pages/home.md

 ---
-title: "Vo Minh Duc Laboratory"
+title: "Vo Minh Duc Homepage"
 layout: homelay
 excerpt: "Vo Minh Duc laboratory in the University of Tokyo.
 Our current research interests are computer vision and machine learning, including but not limited to image/video synthesis (GAN, Diffusion model), style transfer,  vision and language, image recognition, debiasing, transfer learning, domain adaptation, and deep learning."
 sitemap: false